Ki-er/Clarence-Bot/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My code follows the style guidelines of this project
 - [ ] I have restored `.env.template`
 - [ ] I have performed a self-review of my code
-- [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] I have made corresponding changes to the documentation
-- [ ] My changes generate no new warnings
-- [ ] New and existing unit tests pass locally with my changes - Run `yarn run format`
+- [ ] New and existing code pass locally with my changes - Run `yarn run format`
-- [ ] Any dependent changes have been merged and published in downstream modules